 Our reasoning for this is simple: aACE is an advanced ERP solution and behaves very differently depending on how it’s configured and the data it’s been populated with.
 A trial without accompanying training would not give prospective buyers a clear understanding of how aACE would work for their business.
 We’ve found that prospective clients left to explore the software on their own invariably begin asking questions, which leads to piecemeal training.
 For this reason our policy is to equip prospective users with the training they need to make the most of their trial period from the outset.

 There is a small fee associated with the Discovery phase to cover the cost of this training.
-Additionally, we create a system for you on your very own dedicated server and host it free of charge for 4-8 weeks.
+Additionally, we create a dedicated system for your team and host it free of charge for 4-8 weeks.
 You are under no obligation to purchase the software until you are fully satisfied that it will meet your needs.

 The typical length of the process from start to finish is between three and six months.
 The discovery process is usually completed within a month of the start date.
 Customization, configuration, and implementation team training can usually be completed in one to two months depending on the work required.
 The Go-Live process includes data migration, end-user training, IT installation (if applicable), and the Go-Live itself, followed by several weeks of high availability on our part.
 For more details, read about our Purchase and Implementation Process.